opensavannah/track-a-cat/README.md

 + Sept.-Oct. - Goal is to leverage success of Phase One to lobby for system-wide implementation before CAT's board.

-+ Dec. - Jan. - Have tracking solution implemented across CAT's entire fleet.
++ Dec.
+2017  - Jan.
+2018 - Have tracking solution implemented across CAT's entire fleet with launch of Phase Two.

++ Feb-Mar.
+2018 - Assess performance and reliability to begin Phase Three, which is the maintenance phase.